-Because there is no one number that will give you insight into how your marketing efforts are performing, make a marketing KPI (Key Performance Indicator) dashboard that is comprised of a few different metrics to give you insight into your performance, find gaps in your process, and identify lucrative activities.
+Because there’s no single number that will give you insight into how your marketing efforts are performing, make a marketing KPI (Key Performance Indicator) dashboard comprised of a few different metrics to give you insight into your performance, find gaps in your process, and identify lucrative activities.

-Each company and industry will have slightly different KPIs, but it should always be based around the crucial number your team needs to hit each quarter.
+Each company and industry has slightly different KPIs, but it should always be based around the crucial number your team needs to hit each quarter.
 In order to determine what they should be, ask yourself:

 - What are my organization’s main objectives?